 1. In a jam

 3. In hot water

-The Origin of ‘Between a Rock and a Hard Place’
+The Origin of “Between a Rock and a Hard Place”

-It’s believed that this phrase originated in the United States.
+It’s believed that the idiom between a rock and a hard place originated in the United States.
 According to The Phrase Finder, the earliest known citation of this idiom being used is from the year 1921, in the Dialect Notes V where it reads:

 “To be between a rock and a hard place . . .
 To be bankrupt.
 Common in Arizona in recent panics; sporadic in California.”

-So then, when did this phrase start to be used with its modern meaning?
-The earliest I could it in print is from The Advertiser newspaper, 1930, where it reads:
+So when did this phrase start to be used with its modern meaning?
+The earliest I could find it in print with such a definition is from The Advertiser newspaper, 1930, where it reads:

 “After that we were between a rock and a hard place.
 There was a lot of unpleasantness with Mr. Romanes, but by and by we see’d we couldn’t do nothing by fighting each other, so we shared out the grub, and took what we each thought was the best road off . . . mantelpiece.”

 - He is stuck between a rock and a hard place because he can’t decide if he should eat the leftover spaghetti in the fridge, or the pizza he ordered last night.